mdahtotul/django_storefront/README.md

 # Current Dir
-Code With Mosh - The Ultimate Django Series (Part 2)\4 Designing and Implementing a Shopping Cart API
+Code With Mosh - The Ultimate Django Series (Part 2)\5 Django Authentication System
 # Last Tutorial

-6- Deleting a Cart
+1-
 # Re-check: lesson

 # Setup django project with pipenv
+Follow the below process to create a django project
 ## Step-1: Install & Check pipenv

 If pipenv is not installed in your computer run `pip install pipenv`